kobitate/mygs-schedule-builder/README.md

 Enterprise Application Development team, I'd like to offer a special thanks to my boss, Rebekah, for believing in me and my crazy ideas.
 My time working with you here was unforgettable. :blue_heart::yellow_heart:

+Additionally, much of the database code (not included in the repository) was built by previous developers of the Course Search.
+I would like to thank them for laying the groundwork for this project.